-No white-walls, sir, there's a war on.

-(to the Private)

-NOT THERE, YOU GODDAMNED IDIOT, OVER THERE!
+SUPPLY SERGEANT No white-walls, sir, there's war on. (to the Private) NOT THERE, YOU GODDAMNED IDIOT, OVER THERE! (to Miller) I can't help you, sir.

-(to Miller)

-I can't help you, sir.

-A half-track, anything.
+MILLER A half-track, anything.

-Sorry, sir.
-Division is using everything on wheels to get up to Caen.
+SUPPLY SERGEANT Sorry, sir.
+Division is using everything on wheels to get up to Caen. (notices Miller's shoulder patch) How come you guys aren't going?

-(notices Miller's

-shoulder patch)

-How come you guys aren't going?
 Miller ignores the question.
 He spies a jeep.

-How about that jeep?
+MILLER What about that jeep?